deckhouse/lib-python/README.md

     # ... metric = { "name" : "power", "group": "my_hook", "set" : 9000, ... }
     ctx.metrics.collect(metric)

-    # Use module values for helm chart
+    # Use in-memory values for helm chart.
+Shell Operator does not support values, but Addon Operator and Deckhouse do.
     ctx.values.myModule.deployment.replicas = 5